The Alchemist Team

 Anna Tolle

-Anna is an Assistant Planner for the City of Lafayette, CA. Originally from Wisconsin, she holds a B.S. in Community & Nonprofit Leadership, Environmental Studies, and Spanish from UW-Madison.
-She previously worked at the Center for Land-Based Learning, in food service, and served on the board of Three Gaits, a therapeutic horsemanship organization in Stoughton, WI.
-In her free time, Anna enjoys hiking, gardening, bicycling, and spending time with her two dogs.
+Anna is an Associate Planner for the City of Sacramento, specializing in policy and legislation.
+Originally from Wisconsin, she holds a B.S. in Community & Nonprofit Leadership, Environmental Studies, and Spanish from UW-Madison.
+She previously worked for the City of Lafayette, CA, and the Center for Land-Based Learning in Woodland, CA. In her free time, Anna enjoys hiking, gardening, bicycling, and spending time with her two dogs

 Shawn Mainville, He/Him/His